michaelneuper/website/content/posts/modelling-population-growth-in-python/index.md

 - $K$ is the carrying capacity

 The recurrence relation is suitable for scenarios where population counts are measured at discrete intervals, aligning well with real-world data.
+It is also easier to implement in Python.

 ### Variables